-Katowice isn't the first city anyone thinks of when it comes to capturing the holiday spirit, but the city has made huge strides in recent years in terms of creating a festive atmosphere for all in the run-up to Christmas, and beyond...
-With the long-overdue renovation of the city's Rynek finally in the rearview mirror, and a questionable committment to not letting COVID-19 spoil the season (despite worse case numbers than last year when the Christmas market was cancelled), Katowice's city centre is in full festive mode like perhaps never before for 2021/22.
-The city has invested heavily in its Christmas and holiday decorations, and was excited to deck the halls that it opened it's Christmas market in the third week of November this year (before any other city in PL!).
+Katowice isn't the first city anyone thinks of when it comes to capturing the holiday spirit, but the city has made huge strides in recent years in terms of creating a festive atmosphere for all in the run-up to Christmas, and beyond.
+The city has invested heavily in its Christmas and holiday decorations, and is so eager to deck the halls that they open the annual Christmas market in the third week of November.

 As such, visiting Katowice for the holidays is a more appealing prospect than ever before.
 While the Silesian capital has its own special holiday fairs and events, Poland is a country with full calendar of unique national traditions and customs (most of them Catholic, of course) throughout the festive season, which lasts locally from the third week of November - with the opening of the Christmas market - all the way until essentially the end of January.
 If you're visiting Katowice during this time, what follows is a run-down of all the important dates and events happening during the holiday season, so read up if you want to be ready when you find yourself smitten in mittens beneath the Silesian mistletoe.
 But first!...